centrahq/api-documentation/user/pages/02.glossary/01.glossary-basic/docs.md

 _B2B_
 Specific user role in Centra for agents.
 The Agent can add Accounts and place orders for Accounts.
 Agent users have access to both Centra and Centra Showroom.
 Agents can be configured with a commission percentage which is used to calculate their Commission.

+**Allocated (stock)** = Physical - Free To Allocate
+The number of said products that are allocated on orders or shipments which are not yet completed.

 **Attribute**
 _B2B/B2C_
 Specific data field attached to a Product (General Attributes) or Variant (Variant Attributes).
 There are standard, predefined and custom attributes.
 Custom attributes definitions are set up in the Configuration and their values are set up in the Attribute Catalog